BotDogs4645/BotdogsWiki/Code-Breakdown.md

   private WPI_TalonFX rightMotorOne;
   private WPI_TalonFX rightMotorTwo;

   // MotorControllerGroups essentially group together motors.
-This makes it so they follow each other.
+This makes them follow each other.
   // Left motor group and right motor group (with ref as battery) private MotorControllerGroup left;
   private MotorControllerGroup right;

   // A differential drive is basically a motor group on one side and a motor group on the other side.
-  // There are three types: Differential, Mecanum and Swerve.
+  // There are three types: Differential, Mecanum, and Swerve.
   // We have all three types of chassis, but Differential is the easiest to explain. private DifferentialDrive drive;